Greensky-gs/template-bot/README.md

 First, you need to use the `.env` file and fill it like so :

 ```
-# Theses two are required
+# Theses three are required
 token=your bot's token
 guild=your guild id
 antispam=true or false